srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_06-automatic-enrollment-of-devices-in-dps.md

     A notification will appear when the file upload has completed.

-1. To verify that the correct file has uploaded, enter the following command:
+1. To verify that the correct file has uploaded in Azure Cloud Shell, enter the following command:

     ```bash
     ls
     ```

     The `ls` command lists the content of the current directory.
-You should see the lab05-setup.azcli file listed.
+You should see the lab06-setup.azcli file listed.

 1. To create a directory for this lab that contains the setup script and then move into that directory, enter the following Bash commands:

     ```bash
     mkdir lab6
-    mv lab-setup.azcli lab6
+    mv lab06-setup.azcli lab6
     cd lab6
     ```

-1. To ensure the **lab06-setup.azcli** has the execute permission, enter the following commands:
+1. To ensure the **lab06-setup.azcli** script has the execute permission, enter the following command:

     ```bash
     chmod +x lab06-setup.azcli